-- (1) Immediately after successful conclusion of the defensio or disputatio, the doctoral student will receive an interim response.
-This provides information about the doctoral discipline, about the topic of the dissertation, in case of the disputatio also about the hypotheses submitted, as well as about the overall grade. - (2) After satisfying all components of the doctorate as well as the obligations in accordance with Sect.
+(3) After satisfying all components of the doctorate as well as the obligations in accordance with Sect.
 17, the doctoral student will receive a certificate in Latin on the awarding of the doctoral degree signed by the dean and bearing the seal of the Faculty of Arts and Humanities.
-The certificate bears the date on which the obligatory copies were submitted in accordance with Sect.
-17 paragraphs 4 and 5, as well as an indication of a partner university if Sect.
+The certificate bears the date of the defensio or disputatio, as well as an indication of a partner university if Sect.
 19 applies.
 The overall grade is on the certificate.
-Together with the certificate, the doctoral student will also be handed over a certificate on which the individual components of the doctoral degree are listed. - (3) Upon substantiated request that is supported by the first consultant, the dean can, as soon as publication of the dissertation is ensured, hand over the certificate in accordance with par.
-2; the provisions of Sect.
-17 par.
-5 remain unaffected by this. - (4) The doctoral certificate can be renewed after fifty years by the Faculty of Arts and Humanities.
+Once the doctoral certificate is handed over, the doctoral student is authorised to use the title of doctor.

+(4) The doctoral certificate can be renewed after fifty years by the Faculty of Arts and Humanities.